tkksnk/Xpa/README.md

 - json-fortran https://github.com/jacobwilliams/json-fortran

-and if you use eigenvalue and eigenvector decomposition to calculate the stationary distribution, you also need
+and if you use the sparse-grid eigenvalue and eigenvector decomposition to calculate the stationary distribution, you also need

 - arpack-ng https://github.com/opencollab/arpack-ng